 It is important to remember that medical malpractice can occur in any situation where a practitioner renders care.
 If your particular situation does not fit one of these common forms of malpractice, connect with one of our lawyers today.
 If you suffered at the hands of a medical practitioner, we may still be able to make a case for malpractice.

-What Types of Injuries Can Occur From Medical Malpractice?
+What Types of Injuries Can Occur From Medical Malpractice in Naples?

 Victims of medical malpractice often experience life-threatening surgical complications, brain damage, adverse reactions to medications, organ damage, or the loss of an extremity.
 Additional surgeries may be necessary if the surgeon made an error or left a piece of medical equipment inside the body cavity.
 In childbirth, medical errors may lead to the death of the mother, the baby, or both, or the baby may have birth defects.